learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 ```

 Although it doesn't appear that anything happens — nothing is printed out in the
-console — JavaScript has evaluated the value and it is now stored in the
+console — JavaScript has evaluated the value of the arithmetic expression and
-variable `difference`.
-Now try typing `difference;` in the _console window_ then
+that value is now stored in the variable `difference`.
+Now try typing
-hit enter.
+`difference;` in the _console window_ then hit enter.

 Often, it's inconvenient to type or copy/paste code into the console — if you're
 working with a large block of code, for example.
 In addition, putting code in
-the code window makes it easier to correct errors and experiment with the code.
+the code window makes it easier to correct errors and try different things.

 As you work through the curriculum, we encourage you to use [repl.it][] to try out
 code samples from the lessons and to experiment with your own examples.
 Using the